Circuit management tables

 Provider ID

-The global ID of the circuit in the Circuit table in which the subcircuit participates.
+The global ID of the circuit in the Circuit table from which the subcircuit originates.

 CONSUMERID